SriniKottapalli/Demo1/README.md

 # Demo1

-This is my first demo with GIT
+This is my first demo with GIT - Updated